Aidos

 Dig deeper with Sebastian →

-The relationship between aidos and nemesis is so close that many instances of the latter will be considered individually in the main discussion below; at this point a few remarks on the nature of that relationship and on the operation of nemesis will suffice.
+The relationship between aidos and nemesis is so close that many instances of the latter will be considered individually in the main discussion below… Aidos and nemesis frequently occur as a pair.

 Douglas L. Cairns, Aidos: The Psychology and Ethics of Honour and Shame in Ancient Greek Literature, 1993thesis